catseye/tideay/README.markdown

     the workspace file is opened.
 It could also contain rewrite rules.
     And be a good place for jotting miscellaneous notes and running miscellaneous commands without wrecking a buffer.
-*   Read-only buffers that watch a command.  (`git diff`, in particular.)
-*   When trying to start tideay when tideay is already running — send the running instance a message telling it to open the files that we were asked to open.
 *   Plugins.
 These should just be Python files, in a subdirectory of your home directory (maybe?) which are sourced upon startup.  tideay could ship with some, but you'd have to install them yourself.
 The rewriting